Turbine components arrive for Harapaki wind farm in Hawke’s Bay

 “The damage to State Highway 5 is still being assessed and we will be working with Waka Kotahi to see how quickly access for over dimensional loads to site can be restored.
 Until the assessments are completed, the impact on our overall project timeline remains uncertain,” More said.

-As of November 2022, around 20 kms of access roads, turbine and building platforms, and other associated earthworks were nearly complete.
+As of November 2022, around 20km of access roads, turbine and building platforms, and other associated earthworks were nearly complete.

-Construction of turbine foundations was well underway at that point too, using concrete from a concrete plant on-site to reduce emissions.
+Construction of turbine foundations was well under way at that point too, using concrete from an on-site concrete plant to reduce emissions.

-The project manager for Harapaki Wind Farm Robert Batters said Meridian was able to reduce project emissions by 5,000 tonnes of carbon.
+Harapaki Wind Farm project manager Robert Batters said Meridian was able to reduce project emissions by 5000 tonnes of carbon.

 The wind turbine components come from Siemens Gamesa Renewable Energy (SGRE), a company based in Spain.